 Con: Sharing may cause repercussions

-Some countries such as the U.S. have laws in place to protect people with serious illnesses from discrimination or illegal firing in the workplace, but in the real world, people have been fired for their diagnosis on trumped-up charges.
+Some countries such as the U.S. have laws in place to protect people with serious illnesses from discrimination or illegal firing in the workplace.
+In the real world, however, people have been fired for their diagnosis on trumped-up charges.
 Sharing health data online may also make us vulnerable to hacks.